zooboole/myweb/readme.md

  ```
- 6) I have found that sqlite3 is much more robust than MySQl since you can paste ' into the text box & sqlite can handle it.MySQl would throw a wobbly
+ 6) To get this to run almost out of the box so on databases that might cause
+an issue with MySQL such as grant permissions etc. IN the end i just went for sqlite3
+which means aprt form other things I can develop from a folder on my desktop using PHP's built
+in server than mess about with XAMPP, Apache which can be a pain to edit codeon lInux.

- In order to successfully submit a blog at  /blogSubmitForm you need to be logged in as admin.
+The GUI to submit a blog is at  /blogSubmitForm but you need to be logged in as admin,
- You an even work locally populate the andyDb & just load it back up to your live web.
+to have access to the page.

  7) The blog will allow for user comments - there is a status field  of either 0 or 1 so
  that it can be used  to either show or hide comments but i have not implemented it yet,
  so the default is all comments will show.
 I have NOT yet   added pagination